MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DistributionGroup.md

 Owners that you specify with this parameter are not added as group members.
 You need to manually add the owner as a member.

+>[!NOTE]
-**Note**: Group management in Outlook doesn't work when the owner is a mail-enabled security group.
+> Group management in Outlook doesn't work when the owner is a mail-enabled security group.
 To manage the group in Outlook, the owner must be a mailbox or a mail user.

+>[!NOTE]
+> If the DL managed by/Owner is assigned to a Security group, and when the owner logs in to `OWA options -> Distribution group` they will not see the DL under "Distribution group they own".
+If the Managed by/Owner is a normal user instead of security group, they will be able to see them under "Distribution group they own".

 ```yaml
 Type: MultiValuedProperty